 Thawrih's turbans and hijabs are instead made of a quick-dry material that whisks sweat away.
-Since some Muslim are uncomfortable showing skin, Abood said she's also created athletic wear that's long and loose on the body while remaining tight around the arms.
+Since some Muslims are uncomfortable showing skin, Abood said she's also created athletic wear that's long and loose on the body while remaining tight around the arms.

 She said confidence plays a big part when it comes to exercising, adding that she's trying to normalize people working out in religious gear.